Best fitness trackers in 2025 including Fitbit, Garmin, Whoop and more

 Find the best fitness tracker for runners, swimmers, cyclists, and anyone tracking health stats like steps, calories, and sleep

 Looking for one of the best fitness trackers?
-Whether you’re training for a marathon or just want an easy way to keep track of daily steps, calories burned, and sleep data, there’s a fitness tracker that’s perfect for you.
+Whether you’re training for a marathon, working on your overall fitness, or just want an easy way to track your daily steps, calories burned, heart rate, and sleep data, there’s a fitness tracker that’s perfect for you.

 Why you can trust Stuff: Our team of experts rigorously test each product and provide honest, unbiased reviews to help you make informed decisions.
 For more details, read how we test and rate products.